MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 In addition, this tutorial should be of interest to all developers wishing to understand how MicroEJ works with headless module builds.

-For those who are only interested by command line module build, consider using the `CommandLineBuild <https://github.com/MicroEJ/Tool-CommandLineBuild>`_ tool.
+For those who are only interested by command line module build, consider using the :ref:`MMM Command Line Interface <mmm_cli>`.

 Introduction
 ------------